Ephesians 5:15. Look carefully then how you walk, not as unwise but as wise,

-But let’s move this discussion from the clouds back down to earth.
-What does it actually look like to walk in wisdom?
+But what does it actually look like to walk in wisdom?
 Well let’s keep reading…

 5:16. making the best use of the time, because the days are evil. – A wise Christian understands that they live in an “evil age.”
-Every second that we don’t use for good evil will snatch up and use for its own gain.
-But this is our time to reflect Christ and his grace and mercy.
-But that time is short, just like your life.
-So make the most of each moment.
+Each second that we don’t use for good, evil will snatch up and use for its own gain.
+Therefore, make the most of each moment.

 5:18.
 And do not get drunk with wine, for that is debauchery, but be filled with the Spirit – To walk in wisdom is to experience the filling of the Holy Spirit.
 Clearly Paul is not telling us to go GET the Holy Spirit.
 He has made it clear already that we have been sealed with the Spirit as our guarantee of salvation (1:13-14).
 But the walk of wisdom, the wisdom that is Christ, will be one where we are constantly seeking a moment by moment experience of the fullness of God through the work of the Spirit.

 And what does that work look like?
 Some sort of ecstatic behavior?
 Losing our faculties?
 Running around mindlessly?
 Falling down?

 Nope.
 It’s the opposite of drunkenness.
 The filling of the Spirit will always look like Jesus.
 Like sacrifice.
 Like self-control.
 Like substitution.
 Like love for others.
 Like the adoration of God and the edification of everyone else.
 It will look like singing, thanking, and submitting.